mathandplants/comexim/README.md

 ## Custom Orders

-Some sizes are not available by default, but Comexim is good about taking custom requests.
+Some sizes are not available by default, but at least historically, Comexim takes custom requests.
 You will need to reach out to them directly.
 Specifically, they do not offer bands under UK28 (EU60) or over UK40 (EU90).
 Some cup sizes also must be custom ordered.
 The calculator should have a note about this if it applies to you.

 ## Conversion Charts